-Apple said to be making progress on streaming 'iRadio' service, targeting summer launchAlex Wagner - Deputy Managing Editor, News Desk
+Apple said to be making progress on streaming 'iRadio' service, targeting summer launchAlex Wagner - Editorial Director of News and Content

 It's certainly been a while since we've heard any major rumblings about Apple's rumored streaming radio service, but that's changed today with the emergence of a new report that claims that a launch may not be far off.
 In an article on the music industry and streaming services like Pandora, The Verge says that it's been told by "multiple music industry insiders" that Apple has made substantial progress in its talks with the Universal and Warner music labels, adding that the Cupertino firm is working to get its streaming radio service ready for a summertime debut. "iRadio is coming.
 There's no doubt about it anymore," one source said.